 There are different kinds of plastic all with different levels of toxicity.
 And while I believe we should be avoiding plastic for the sake of the planet, I’m telling you to avoid these kinds for the sake of your health.

 PET or PETE is found in things like water bottles, juice bottles, mouthwash and even jam jars (the plastic ones).
 This type of plastic is known to leach phthalates and antimony trioxide which is known to cause cancer, mensuration and pregnancy issues.

 PVC is found in things like toys, plastic packaging, squeeze bottles and binders.
 This chemical is known to leach into the air over time and poison it.
 Making it especially worrisome for children considering most plastic toys contain it.

-Reusable water bottles, juice is glass jars, home made mouthwash, PVC free binders, toys made from wood and soft materials.
-Even just checking the packaging on things before you buy them making sure they’re BPA free, etc.
+Reusable water bottles, juice in glass jars, homemade mouthwash, PVC free binders, toys made from wood and soft materials.
+Even just checking the packaging on things before you buy them to make sure they’re BPA free, etc.

 Ever wonder what makes them non stick?
 It’s the layers upon layers of chemical coating they have.
 When they’re heated they can actually release those harmful chemical and toxic gasses into the air.
 So not only does your food touch it but you’re also breathing it in.

 The best alternative would be a cast-iron skillet.